danielgimenes/jythonEasierCoercion/README.md

 ## Installation

-Add the jythonForceCoersion JAR file to your build path, and make sure it's exported with your application bundle (JAR, WAR, etc).
+1. Add jythonForceCoersion and Jython Standalone JAR files to your build path, and make sure they're exported with your application bundle (JAR, WAR, etc).
+2. The python library and auxiliary python classes (if using AuxClass mode) must be added to the Lib/ directory of the Jython Standalone JAR to be available during runtime.

 ## How it works